pegi3s/dockerfiles/utilities/MANUAL.md

 The `pegi3s/utilities` Docker image contains different utilities and scripts that may be useful in different scenarios.
 You can list the utilities by running: `docker run --rm pegi3s/utilities help`.

 These utilities are alphabetically listed bellow along with comprehensive explanations.
-To show the help of a specific utiliy, run `docker run --rm pegi3s/utilities <utility_name> --help`.
+To show the help of a specific utility, run `docker run --rm pegi3s/utilities <utility_name> --help`.

 ## `batch_fasta_remove_line_breaks`